Córdoba Province, Argentina: Economy

 Known nationally for its rich agriculture and industries such as motor vehicles and food processing, Córdoba also enjoys a vigorous services sector.

 Córdoba has the second-largest provincial economy in Argentina, behind only the Province of Buenos Aires.
 In 2013, Córdoba's GDP was estimated at 191.612 billion Pesos (about US$35.0934 billion) or, 55,075 pesos (about US$10,087) per capita.

 As in most places, the majority of GDP is produced by services (financial, educational, medical, professional, etc.).
 Within this sector, major players include Deloitte, Tarjeta Naranja and Bancor (financial services providers headquartered in the provincial capital), the city's various universities, a number of public and private clinics which attract patients both domestically and internationally (medical tourism), construction and engineering companies such as Roggio and Electroingenieria, media groups (La Voz del Interior is the largest Argentine newspaper outside Buenos Aires), retail firms (such as Grupo Dinosaurio) and a large number of small partnerships operating in accounting, law, architecture, etc.

 In the past, the province had significant call centers, but these have mostly been moved to lower-wage locations.

 German architecture in Villa General Belgrano.

 The province is among the most visited in Argentina (mostly by domestic travelers) because of its hilly landscapes, pleasant weather, "fun" reputation, and cultural offerings.
 In particular, cities like Villa Carlos Paz, Villa General Belgrano, Cosquín and La Cumbrecita attract a large number of tourists.
 This supports a large hospitality industry with hotels, restaurants, bars and resorts.
-Around three million tourists, both foreign and Argentinian, visit Córdoba every year.
+Around three million tourists, both foreign and Argentine, visit Córdoba every year.
 The province has 500,000 hotel beds, including hostels, tourist farms, and other types of accommodation.
 There are four five-star hotels, of which three are located in Córdoba City (Sheraton Cordoba Hotel, Holiday Inn, Interplaza), and one on the hills at Punilla Valley (El Castillo).
 Important festivities include the Cosquín National Folk Music Festival, and the Jesús María Folk and Taming Festivals.

 Call centers flourished in the province in the past but have mostly been moved to lower-wage locations.
 They were instead replaced by service centers from technology companies, starting with Motorola several years ago, and many of these have evolved into software and technology development centers.
 Current players in that industry include Intel, Mercado Libre, Santex, Globant and a vast (and growing) number of small, specialized providers which have organized under the banner of the "Cordoba Technology Cluster".
 The capital city has been named one of Latin America's major startup ecosystems, with several active angel investors, incubators and a well-educated talent pool supported by local universities.

 The State Military Industries complex, 1950.
 Industry in Córdoba has benefited from a skilled workforce and the province's central location.